Ramírez Codex: Discovery and publication

 The Ramírez Codex was discovered in 1856 by José Fernando Ramírez in the library of the convent of San Francisco in Mexico City.
-Ramírez prepared its publication but sadly didn't live to see its first publication, which was finally done by Manuel Orozco y Berra in his 1847 edition of the work Crónica Mexicana by Fernando Alvarado Tezozomoc.
+Ramírez prepared its publication but did not live to see its first publication, which was finally done by Manuel Orozco y Berra in his 1847 edition of the work Crónica Mexicana by Fernando Alvarado Tezozomoc.
 To honour Ramírez, Orozco y Berra gave his name to the codex itself; in his edition, he published both the Codex and the work of Tezozomoc together along with Ramírez preface, and intercalated the plates from Codex Ramírez along the whole volume.
 It was only later, with the edition of Editorial Inovación in 1979, that the Codex Ramírez was published in standalone form.
 The work has been subsequently translated to French, and English.